angelomilan/ethereum-guides/GPU-cloud_mining.md

 Enter `screen -ls` and verify that you have two detached screens running in the background.
 You can enter back into that screen and check the output by entering `screen -x ID_OF_SCREEN`.
 You can exit out re-detach from the screen by entering `control-A`, then `control-D`

-_Note: if you're using the larger g2 instance with 4 GPUs (the 2.8) you may need to start ethminer 4 times, each time adding a --opencl-device <0..3> argument_
+_Note: If you're using the larger g2 instance with 4 GPUs (the 2.8) you may need to start ethminer 4 times, each time adding a --opencl-device <0..3> argument_

 So, you will need to start ethminer 3 more times with these commands:
 ```